isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

    {
        "command": "reservation-del",
-       "arguments":
+       "arguments": {
            "subnet-id": 4,
            "identifier-type": "hw-address",
            "identifier": "01:02:03:04:05:06"
        }
    }

-``reservation-del`` returns a result of 0 when the host deletion was successful, or 1 if it failed.
+The ``reservation-del`` returns a result of 0 when the host deletion was successful, or 1 if it failed.
 Descriptive text is provided in the event of an error.
 Here are some examples of possible results: